 The photo above is the ingredients we used for our vegan chuck wagon stew, although we forgot to add the tomato ketchup to the photo but we did add it to the stew!
 The ketchup we used was a Polish brand called Pudliszki ketchup, which we sourced on Amazon UK, as the cost of ketchup at our local supermarket was just too expensive even for their own brand!
 The Polish ketchup has a higher tomato percentage and we think simply tastes much nicer!

-Next, add the vegan mince [crumbles], tomato ketchup, bay leaf, dried sage, chilli powder, soy sauce, and plain flour.
+Step 5: Next, add the vegan mince, tomato ketchup, bay leaf, dried sage, chilli powder, soy sauce, and plain flour.

-Pour in the vegetable broth and bring it to a gentle boil.
+Step 8: Pour in the vegetable stock and bring it to a gentle boil.

-Add the frozen green peas and pop a lid over the pot and cook for another 5 minutes, or until the veggies are soft.
+Step 10: Add the frozen green peas and pop a lid over the pot and cook for another 5 minutes, or until the vegetables are soft.

 Substitutions

-This recipe uses fresh vegan mince, or crumbles, but it can be replaced with frozen and thawed vegan mince, or rehydrated dried meat-free mince.
+This recipe uses fresh vegan mince, or crumbles, but it can be replaced with frozen and thawed vegan mince, or rehydrated dried meat-free mince such as Textured vegetable protein [TVP].

 Other possible vegan mince alternatives for this stew include - lentils [such as dried Puy green lentils or brown lentils], finely chopped mushrooms, or other types of plant-based proteins such as burgers, sausages, meatballs, seitan, tempeh, tofu, etc, crumbled up small.